frederic-perez/AmE-dictionary/data/idioms.md

 __everything under the sun__
 __excuse my French__
 __exert (oneself)__ To make a concerted effort to do something.
 Put oneself to strenuous effort.
-__explore every avenue__ To investigate or pursue every possible means to find a solution to a given problem or to achieve a desired outcome.
+__explore every avenue__ :two: To investigate or pursue every possible means to find a solution to a given problem or to achieve a desired outcome. _Right now, we are exploring every avenue to catch the perpetrator of this heinous crime._
-__extra pair of hands__ Additional help or assistance provided by another person. _Don’t you want to hire an extra pair of hands?_
+__extra pair of hands__ :two::dart: Additional help or assistance provided by another person. _I think we need to hire an extra pair of hands to help clean the house and mind the children._ _Don’t you want to hire an extra pair of hands?_
 __eye candy__ :three: A person or thing that is nice to look at, but has very little substance, meaning, or purpose.
 __eye-opening__ :two: Causing or resulting in a shocking or startling revelation. _Learning that John had been dealing with an opioid addiction for all those years was really eye-opening for me._
 __eye-to-eye__ _You can get eye-to-eye with a dolphin._
 __F-ing__
 __face value__ :two::hammer:
+__fail epically__ _Fail epically_ can be used to describe a situation where someone fails in a grand or memorable way, or in modern slang, to describe a complete and utter failure.
 __failing to prepare is preparing to fail__ Adage attributed to Benjamin Franklin which means that one should always be prepared for any situation or task they may face.
 It is a reminder that being adequately prepared is key to success and that failing to do so can lead to failure.
 __faint of heart__ :three: Lacking the courage to face something difficult or dangerous—usually used in the phrase _not for the faint of heart_.
 __fair and square__ :three: Completely fair(ly); justly; within the rules. _She won the game fair and square._ _The division of the money should be fair and square._